Betting company Bwin asks GVC for its best takeover offer

 The Bwin saga is part of wider consolidation in the gambling sector, which has brought a string of deals this year as firms respond to higher tax bills in Britain and tighter regulation by looking to bulk up and better compete in an online market.

-On Wednesday Betfair and Paddy Power agreed in principle to a 5 billion pound merger, sending their shares soaring.
-That tie-up followed last month's all-share deal between Ladbrokes and Gala Coral to create a 2.3 billion pound bookmaker group.
+On Wednesday Betfair (BETF.L) and Paddy Power PLSA.I agreed in principle to a 5 billion pound merger, sending their shares soaring.
+That tie-up followed last month's all-share deal between Ladbrokes LAD.L and Gala Coral to create a 2.3 billion pound bookmaker group.